Current version: 25.3.1 - October 2025

 Your Guide to Data Recovery

-This guide picks up where your System Administrator left off: giving you the ability to restore or export your Microsoft Exchange data, from a single email, contact, or task, to an entire mailbox.
+This guide picks up where your System Administrator left off: giving you the ability to restore or export your Microsoft data, from a single email, contact, or task, to an entire mailbox.
 Whether your data was accidentally deleted or corrupted, CloudAlly will ensure that you are back up and running again in no time.

 Note: This feature is in beta.
 Feel free to try this early version, and send us your feedback and suggestions for improvement.